|Sanitary Sewer Replacement and Repair 2017 ($1.16M)

 Streets that have reached the end of their useful life must be replaced.
 Cement is typically mixed into the soils below the road, after which a new pavement section is installed.
 This is the most expensive type of street rehabilitation work that we perform.
 Without this project, the average condition of the City's streets will decline.
 Streets that can be maintained at a moderate cost now will degrade to the point that more expensive repair is needed.
 Curb ramps along these streets segments will be upgraded to meet current Americans with Disabilities Act standards in advance of the planned paving activities.
 For a map and list of streets scheduled for rehabilitation during this project, click Annual Overlay/Rehabilitation 16-17 List of Streets.

 For this year’s project, construction is currently underway to complete preventative maintenance paving improvements on selected streets throughout the City.

-A proposed striping plan for the intersection of San Leandro Blvd. and Best Ave. (shown in the above drawing) is an interim solution to calm traffic and provide orderly turning movements at the intersection.
+A striping plan for the intersection of San Leandro Blvd. and Best Ave. (shown in the above drawing) is an interim solution to calm traffic and provide orderly turning movements at the intersection.
 After implementation of this interim improvement plan, the Engineering & Transportation Department will continue to explore more efficient and safe mitigation plans for this location.
-To view the plan and make comments or ask questions, visit our Virtual City Hall.

-At the intersection of Bancroft Avenue and Sybil Avenue, this project will add protected left-turn phases (left turn arrows) for three of the four approaches with dedicated left-turn lanes; upgrade the traffic signal hardware and replace any deficient curb ramps adjacent to the work.
+At the intersection of Bancroft Avenue and Sybil Avenue, this project will add protected left-turn phases (left turn arrows) for three of the four intersection approaches with dedicated left-turn lanes.
+The traffic signal hardware will be replaced with new updated equipment.
+Curb ramps adjacent to the work will be upgraded to meet current Americans with Disabilities Act (ADA) compliance.
 The improvements will improve the overall traffic safety and traffic efficiency of the intersection.

 Funding for this project is provided through the Highway Safety Improvement Program (HSIP) administered by California Department of Transportation (Caltrans).